prateek76/Rebound-Chrome-Extension/README.md

 # Rebound-Chrome-Extension
-Read breaking news using chrome extension on a click
+Read news using chrome extension on a click

 ## Built With